Goal Free Problems And Focused Thinking: How I Wish I’d Taught Primary Maths (3)

 Since learning involves change in the long-term memory, if nothing has changed in the long-term memory, nothing has been learned.
 Sweller et al, 1998 suggest that teachers should take care to design instruction so that working memories are not overwhelmed.
 Fortunately, there is a simple way you can do this…

 While goal specific questions have an exact answer, goal free questions do not.
-They are a form of open ended maths investigations, and they are a great way to help prevent cognitive overload among pupils.
+They are a form of open ended maths investigation and an questioning in the classroom technique, and they are a great way to help prevent cognitive overload among pupils.

-Goal free questions are the longer two or three-part reasoning questions that appear in maths, not simple calculations, and they are best used once you have taught the children something and now want them to apply it.
+Goal free questions are the longer two or three-part reasoning questions that appear in maths, not simple calculations, and they are best used once you have taught the children something and now want them to apply it in a problem-solving context.

 They are not intended to be used at the very start of teaching something.